lasp/fp32-fsw-xmera/algorithms/thrFiringSchmitt/thrFiringSchmitt.rst

       - float
       - [s]
       - 0
-      - [s] Minimum ON time for thrusters
+      - Minimum ON time for thrusters
       - Must be greater than zero (checked in setter)
     * - thrustPulsingRegime
       - enum ThrustPulsingRegime